dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcm2xml/README.md

     standard output.
     -
     Options:
+     -B,--no-bulkdata                do not include bulkdata in XML output; by default, references to bulkdata are
+                                     included.
      -b,--with-bulkdata              include bulkdata directly in XML output;
                                      by default, only references to bulkdata
                                      are included.
-     -B,--no-bulkdata                do not include bulkdata in XML output; by default, references to bulkdata are
-                                     included.
+        --blk <[seq/]attr>           specify attribute by keyword or tag value (in hex) which shall be treated as bulkdata, e.g.
+                                     --blk=IconImageSequence/PixelData or
+                                     --blk=00880200/7FE00010.
+Multiple
+                                     attributes can be specified by repeating
+                                     the option for each attribute.
         --blk-file-prefix <prefix>   prefix for generating file names for extracted bulkdata; 'blk' by default
         --blk-file-suffix <suffix>   directory were files with extracted